Gallogly College of Engineering

 Transfer Students

-To be considered for a transfer scholarship from the Gallogly College of Engineering, you must apply for admissions to the University of Oklahoma by March 1st and have completed 24 hours or more from an accredited two or four year institution.
+To be considered for a transfer scholarship from the Gallogly College of Engineering, you must apply for admissions to the University of Oklahoma by March 1st and have completed 24 non-remedial hours or more from an accredited two or four year institution.
 Scholarships are competitive for students demonstrating strong academic merit, leadership, community service, co-curricular activities, financial aid, etc. Incoming transfer students can learn more about additional scholarship opportunities through the Office of Admissions & Recruitment.

 Current Students